meltano/handbook/src/_company/communication.md

 - "Coffee Chats" or short informal social meetings used for teammates to get to know one another.
 - Recurring 1:1s between managers and direct reports
 - Paired work sessions between teammates
-When meeting synchronously, be sure to document any outcomes, follow-up items, or other relevant information discussed in the meeting so that it is accessible to teammates and the community.
+- Deep dives on complex topics and areas of competing viewpoints When meeting synchronously, be sure to document any outcomes, follow-up items, or other relevant information discussed in the meeting so that it is accessible to teammates and the community.